SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 Data points (measurements or sensor data) can be visualised inside the Cockpit in three places:

 * Clicking on the "data explorer" in the navigator.
-You have access to all data points of all assets.
+You have access to all data points of all assets from there.

 * Navigate to a specific asset and click on the tab "Data Explorer".
 You have access to all data points of the assets and sub-assets.

 * Adding data points related widgets to the dashboard.
 Here you can view pre-defined reports easily.

-To visualise data points, perform the following steps:
+To visualise data points, follow these steps:

 * Go to the group or device, and click on "Data Explorer".